raizen74/aws-mle/README.md

 Search service that uses natural language processing and advanced ML algorithms to return specific answers to search questions from your data.

+## Augmented AI

+Amazon Augmented AI (A2I) is a service that helps implement human review workflows for machine learning predictions.
+It integrates human judgment into ML workflows, allowing for reviews and corrections of model predictions, which is critical for applications requiring high accuracy and accountability.

+## SageMaker Ground Truth

+Amazon SageMaker Ground Truth is used for building highly accurate training datasets for machine learning quickly.
+It does involve human annotators for labeling data, but it is not specifically designed for monitoring or human review of model predictions in production

 ## Model Interpretability

 - Partial dependence plots (PDP): Identify the difference in the predicted outcome as an input feature changes.